sbnb-io/sbnb/README.md

 To start workloads, it's recommended to use an Infrastructure as Code (IaC) approach using Ansible.
 Please refer to this tutorial where we will start a Docker container on a bare-metal server booted into Sbnb Linux using the Ansible automation tool: [README-ANSIBLE.md](README-ANSIBLE.md).

+Additionally, check out this detailed tutorial on how disks and networking are configured in Sbnb Linux [README-CONFIGURE_SYSTEM.md](README-CONFIGURE_SYSTEM.md).
+Disks are combined into an LVM volume, and the network is attached to a br0 bridge for fast and simple VM plumbing.

 Days when system administrators manually installed Linux OS and configured services are gone.